nixworks/public/news/2010/05/13/README.md

 ##### Outburst
 ### [At least 21 people are killed and five are wounded in an outburst at a colliery in Puding County, Anshun, Guizhou. ](/news/2010/05/13/at-least-21-people-are-killed-and-five-are-wounded-in-an-outburst-at-a-colliery-in-puding-county-anshun-guizhou.md)
-_Context: Puding County, outburst, coal mine, Guizhou, Anshun_
+_Context: Guizhou, Anshun, Puding County, outburst, coal mine_

 ##### Human Rights Watch
 ### [A report from Human Rights Watch claims that the Israeli army unlawfully destroyed civilian property in the Gaza War of 2008 and 2009, while the Israeli army asserts they only targeted property used for combat or terrorist activities. ](/news/2010/05/13/a-report-from-human-rights-watch-claims-that-the-israeli-army-unlawfully-destroyed-civilian-property-in-the-gaza-war-of-2008-and-2009-while.md)